Efficiency of Vertical Bifacial PV Systems in Solar Energy

 Challenges and Considerations

-- Site-Specific Performance Variability: Energy output depends on the albedo (reflectivity) of the surrounding environment.
+- Site-Specific Performance Variability: The production of energy is variances upon the albedo (reflectivity) of the surrounding environment.

 Conclusion